tobytripp/text_to_noise/README.md

 Highest priority is the ability to add your own sound sets for playback.

   * Add sounds to the available noises for playback
+  * Capistrano integration
   * Automatically refresh configurations
+  * Add an 'every' option to throttle sounds for comman events
   * Add generators to create stub configurations
   * Support sound themes?